04.2.2023

 In early Saxon times, beds consisted of a board with curtains hung around it for warmth and privacy.
 Later, things became more elaborate as the Normans brought a more elaborate bed style with them from France.
 Iron railings were used to hang the thick curtains that typically matched the bed coverings.
 These gradually developed into the huge four-poster beds we picture today.
 The beds were an indication of someone’s wealth, with elaborate headboards and curtains made from rich fabrics.

 Yet, despite the expensive and decorative hangings and covers, early beds were still based on a mattress of straw.
 This changed for the wealthy in the 14th century, when featherbeds were introduced.
-Stuffed with downy feathers, these mattresses provided unheard of comfort to the rich.
+Stuffed with downy feathers, these mattresses provided unheard-of comfort to the rich.
 Peasants were still relegated to straw, but for the wealthy nobles, a feather mattress was a prized family possession.

 Mattresses in the Colonial America